ronggong/musical-onset-efficient/README.md

 # An efficient and reproducible deep learning model for musical onset detection

 The code aims to reproduce the results in the work:

->Towards an efficient and reproducible deep learning model for musical onset detection
+**Towards an efficient and reproducible deep learning model for musical onset detection**
 ___

-A plot of the onset detection functions tested in the paper.
+Below is a plot of the onset detection functions tested in the paper.
 Red lines in the Mel bands plot are the ground truth syllable onset positions, and those in the other plots are the detected onset positions by using peak-picking onset selection method.